Bee The Solution and take action to help the bees and all pollinators.

 A growing body of research shows that over 40% of insect pollinators are highly threatened globally, including our native bees.
 Pollinators are responsible for nearly one in every three bites of food you eat.
 At the same time, 40 million people in the U.S. live in food-insecure households.
 We’re on a mission to address both issues through bee conservation, education and local sustainability.

-We’re asking you to #BeeTheSolution – a nationwide call to take action for bee conservation and help educate the public on the important role bees play in our planet and our local communities when it comes to food sustainability.
+We’re asking you to #BeeTheSolution – an urgent call to take action for bee conservation and help educate the public on the important role bees play in our planet and our local communities when it comes to food sustainability.

-Help us add 1 million more bees into communities most in need across the country.
+Help us add 1 million more bees into communities in need in the US and Canada.
 We’ll place buzzing native and honey bees in gardens and urban farms that are doing exceptional work to grow fresh produce for schools, soup kitchens, senior citizen centers, and low income neighborhoods.

 Become a citizen scientist and gather photos and data about native bees that be compared across sites and cities.
 You can even host a BeeBlitz event to recruit like-minded people to build a database of bees in your neighborhood that should be nurtured and protected.